OpenEnergyDashboard/OED/pull_request_template.md

 (Note what you have done by placing an "x" instead of the space in the [ ] so it becomes [x].
 It is hoped you do all of them.)

-- [ ] I have followed the [OED pull request](https://openenergydashboard.org/developer/pr/) ideas
+- [x] I have followed the [OED pull request](https://openenergydashboard.org/developer/pr/) ideas
 - [ ] I have removed text in ( ) from the issue request
-- [ ] You acknowledge that every person contributing to this work has signed the [OED Contributing License Agreement](https://openenergydashboard.org/developer/cla/) and each author is listed in the Description section.
+- [x] You acknowledge that every person contributing to this work has signed the [OED Contributing License Agreement](https://openenergydashboard.org/developer/cla/) and each author is listed in the Description section.

 ## Limitations

-(Describe any issues that remain or work that should still be done.)
+N/A